X

 Here is an example of gross household income.
 Please note that this is not a real example.

-- Pierre earns $75,000 per annum from his job as a Government Employee.
+• Pierre earns $75,000 per year from his job as a Government Employee.

-- Pierre’s brother Jean also lives with them and plans to do so long term.
-He earns $20,000 per annum from his permanent part-time job in construction.
+• Pierre’s brother Jean also lives with them and plans to do so long term.
+He earns $20,000 per year from his permanent part-time job in construction.

 The minimum and maximum household income varies year over year for each project primarily based on location.